1- Installing CanBus python packages

-Firstly, we have to run the script which enables us to use Can standard like below.
+Firstly, download two zip files at the top of the post, go the two zip file’s location and extract them with unzip command on terminal.
+Then We have to run the script which enables us to use Can standard like below.

 On host side, we have to make sure that the bitrate and protocol are set as "Both" and "500kbit/s" respectively.
 For doing that, we should click the "setting button".

-Than we can set the bitrate and protocol properties from this window.
-When we are done with the arrangements , we should click the "OK" button.
+Then we can set the bitrate and protocol properties from this window.
+When we are done with the arrangements, we should click the "OK" button.

 We use the script to transmit and receive data via CanBus.
 You can find the script at the end of the post.